Ken Margerum

-Kenneth Margerum (born October 5, 1958) is a former American college and professional football player who was a wide receiver in the National Football League (NFL) for seven seasons during the 1980s.
-Margerum played college football for Stanford University, and earned All-American honors.
+Kenneth Margerum (born October 5, 1958) is an American former professional football player who was a wide receiver in the National Football League (NFL) for seven seasons during the 1980s.
+Margerum played college football for Stanford University, and earned consensus All-American honors twice.
 He played professionally for the Chicago Bears and San Francisco 49ers of the NFL.

 He has also coached in several capacities at the college level, as head football coach at Menlo College, wide receivers coach at Stanford and the University of Hawaii, and through the 2009 season as an assistant coach for San Jose State University.
 Margerum also served as offensive coordinator for the Scottish Claymores in NFL Europe.

 College career

 Margerum attended Fountain Valley High School and Stanford University, where he played for the Stanford Cardinal football team from 1977 to 1980.
 A consensus first-team All-American wide receiver in 1979 and 1980, Margerum was known for his acrobatic catches and sure hands.
 Margerum was a favorite target of Stanford quarterback John Elway.
 He held the Pac-10 record for career touchdowns with 32 until 2006 when Dwayne Jarrett broke it and held the Stanford record for receiving yards (2,430) until that mark was broken in 1999 by Troy Walters.